amlang/til/plsql/plsql-uses-short-circuit-evaluation.md

 It can also potentially improve the performance of our code.
 But how?
 As mentioned above PL/SQL will stop evaluating the expression if e.g. the first value of an `OR` expression is `true`.
 Because the whole expression is true.

 So if we imagine that we have a slow executing function that returns a Boolean value, we can write our logical expression in the "normal" way, which means we let the `slow_function` evaluate first and then the Boolean value, or in the "short-circuit" way, which means we evaluate the Boolean value first and then the function.
-Spoiler alert, the expressions in the "short-circuit" way, will always stopping evaluation and costs zero time.
+Spoiler alert, the expressions in the type of "short circuit", end the evaluation prematurely and cost zero time.

 ```plsql
 set serverout on